jwoolcox/GridFlippleLib/README.md

-# GridFlippleServer
+# GridFlippleLib
-Blazor server implementation of the game of life rules
+Implementation of the game of life rules in Razor class library